59de44955ebd/QMediaTool/README.md

 # Install from Git #

 QMediaTool requires Python 3.x.
-The commands below were tested with Python 3.7.4.
+The commands below were tested with Python 3.7.4 and 3.10.2.

 Windows:
 ```